 You will be required to accept that you are okay with the installation of the PSScriptAnalyzer from an untrusted source “PSGallery”.

 Nonetheless, The PowerShell Gallery is the central repository for PowerShell content.
 In it, you can find useful PowerShell modules containing PowerShell commands and Desired State Configuration (DSC) resources.
 In addition, You can also find PowerShell scripts, some of which may contain PowerShell workflows and which outline a set of tasks and provide sequencing for those tasks.
 Consequently, Microsoft authors some of these packages, and others are authored by the PowerShell community.

 Moreover, to verify this has been installed correctly, run the command below

 Note: Next, you will have to import the module in order to be able to use it.
 If you fail to import the module as shown below, you will get an error saying the command was found but the module could not be loaded.

 Import-Module -Name PSScriptAnalyzer

-To test my script, I can run the “Invoke-ScriptAnalyzer“.
+Furthermore, To test my script, I can run the “Invoke-ScriptAnalyzer”.
 The script takes a path to a directory and gets all the items that have been written more than the specified number of days ago.
-You might be able to tell that there are no problems with this script already, just by looking at it.
+However, You might be able to tell that this script has no problems already, just by looking at it.
 I have my random script saved as “MyScript.ps1“.
 To test, you can download any random script from this link.

 Invoke-ScriptAnalyzer -Path .\MyScript.ps1